Enzo3322/Enzo3322/README.md

 - Senior Frontend Developer

 ### About
-I've been working on Vtex-based e-commerce implementation projects for just over 3 years, working on the development of React components, development of services in NodeJs, implementing integrations via GraphQl and assisting other developers in the development routine
+I've been working on Vtex e-commerce implementation projects for just over 3 years, working on the development of React components, development of services in NodeJs, implementing integrations with GraphQl and assisting other developers in the development routine

 ### Languages and Tools: